Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

-The evolution of the dust temperature, inner radius, inner source temperature and inferred photospheric radius are shown in Figure \ref{fig:evol_remnant}, while the evolution of the dust optical depth and total mass are shown in Figure \ref{fig:dust_param_evol}.
+The inferred progenitor optical depth indicates a wind-loading parameter $A = \dot{M}/4\pi\,v_w \approx 7 \times 10^{13}$\,g\,cm$^{-1}$, where $\dot{M}$ and $v_w$ are the progenitor mass-loss rate and wind velocity, respectively.
+Taking $v_w \approx 50 - 100$\,km\,s$^{-1}$, typical for YSGs with our inferred $T_{\rm eff}$ ($\approx 4500$\,K; \cite{Humphreys2023}), implies a high mass-loss rate of $\approx (1-2) \times 10^{-4}$\,\Msun\,yr$^{-1}$.
+The subsequent evolution of the dust temperature, inner radius, inner source temperature and inferred photospheric radius are shown in Figure \ref{fig:evol_remnant}, while the evolution of the dust optical depth and total mass are shown in Figure \ref{fig:dust_param_evol}.
 The evolution of the total source luminosity during this time is shown in Figure \ref{fig:model}.

-In addition, to roughly estimate the source luminosity evolution between the end of the Gaia coverage and the remnant in 2022, we estimate a bolometric correction between the MIR luminosity estimated from trapezoidal integration of the NEOWISE fluxes and the total luminosity derived from the \texttt{DUSTY} analysis for the last Gaia + NEOWISE epoch.
-We apply this bolometric correction to the continuous NEOWISE MIR coverage in the gap, and show the estimated bolometric luminosity as hollow circles in Figure \ref{fig:model}.
+To estimate the source luminosity evolution between the end of the Gaia coverage in 2017 and the SED of the remnant in 2022, we estimate a bolometric correction between the MIR luminosity using trapezoidal integration of the NEOWISE fluxes and the total luminosity from the \texttt{DUSTY} models for the last Gaia + NEOWISE epoch in 2017.
+We apply this bolometric correction to the NEOWISE MIR data from 2018 to 2022, which is shown in Figure \ref{fig:model}.

-The analysis reveals a gradual increase in the dust temperature and a decrease in the inner shell radius and total luminosity, evolving to the remnant in 2022.
-A similar trend is seen in the evolution of the stellar temperature and radius, with the current remnant having a higher inferred temperature and smaller radius of $\approx 20$\% that of the progenitor star.
-We can compare the evolution of the dust shell radius to the minimum radius at which dust can exist around the luminous star, i.e. the dust condensation radius, given by\cite{Kochanek2011}
+This analysis shows a gradual increase in the dust temperature and a decrease in the inner shell radius (Figure \ref{fig:evol_remnant}A) and total luminosity, from the progenitor to the remnant in 2022.
+A similar trend is seen in the evolution of the stellar temperature and radius, with the remnant having a higher inferred temperature and smaller radius of $\approx 20$\% of the progenitor star.
+We compare the evolution of the dust shell radius to the minimum radius at which dust can form around a luminous star, $r_c$, given by\cite{Kochanek2011}